 This is the basic page for spanning tree.
 Select the compatibility mode from the drop-down list.
-As default, Multiple Spanning Tree is enabled.
+By default, RSTP is selected in the drop-down list and Spanning Tree is disabled.

 On the configuration pages of these functions, you can make detailed settings.